maiksonstrife/maiksonstrife/README.md

  I'm a software developer, from Brazil, São Paulo.
 I love writing code for android, web based platforms and games as well, my main objective today is to work as a developer formally.
 I've did a lot of projects on the current enterprise I work on, here on my GitHub you can sneak peak some of these projects.

 In my free time, I've been working on a [metroidvania engine on top of Unity3D](https://github.com/maiksonstrife/FoxTale) as a on-going study project.
-Besides that, I love playing video games (Splatoon 2, nintendo in general, a lot of passion by oldschool games) and a lover of Sci-Fi / Fantasy / Noir genre (Neil Gaiman and David Lynch as my favorites)
+Besides that, I love playing video games (Splatoon 2, Nintendo in general, mobile games and a lot of passion by oldschool games).

 <h2>Muito prazer!</h2>